panacloud/bootcamp-2020/README.md

 [Partial implementation, of only login and signup with react, redux and mirage by Zeeshan](https://github.com/zeeshanhanif/diaries-app-partial)

+Note: In the project React Router v5 is being used we recommend that you use v6 in your project.

 ## Class 26 and 27 Forms with Formik and Yup